 We envision abundance.
 We envision economic opportunities that allow our children to thrive- and providing them incentives to stay.
 We envision meaningful work.
 We envision ʻāina healing industries that prioritizes ʻāina based education.
-We envision a resilient economy that contributes to a Vibrant Hawaiʻi.
+We envision a resilient community connected and empowered to care for each other in times of disaster.
+We envision an engaged citizenry that contributes to a Vibrant Hawaiʻi.

 Ashley Kierkiewicz, Chair

 Ashley Kierkiewicz is a policy maker who leverages her experience in communication, outreach, and grassroots organizing to make local government more accessible.
 She works to build economic resilience through bold vision, good policy, community empowerment, and coordinated, meaningful action.

 Farrah-Marie Gomes, Co-Chair, Comprehensive Economic Development Strategy